Four common tools and instruments used during a professional teeth cleaning

 - Posted on: Jan 15 2020

-During a regular dental cleaning and examination visit, patients will not only experience a full evaluation and digital x-rays, but also a teeth cleaning session with our dental hygienist.
-Many patients love getting their teeth cleaned, as the dental hygienist is thorough and uses various tools to remove plaque and tartar.
+During a regular dental cleaning and examination visit, patients will not only experience a full evaluation and digital x-rays, but also a teeth cleaning session with either Kinga or Caroline , our professional dental hygienists.
+Many patients love getting their teeth cleaned, as they are thorough and use various tools to remove plaque and tartar.

-Below are just a few of the products and instruments used during a professional teeth cleaning;
+Below are just a few of the products and instruments used during a professional in office teeth cleaning;

 Digital x-rays-Before going in to the hygienist’s room, she will take a series of digital x rays, including a panorex (which shows the whole mouth) as well as bite wings.
-Using the digital system allows her to project the images on the screen in front of you so you can understand what is happening in your mouth.
+Using the digital system allows her to project the images on tto he screen in front of you which allows you to understand what is happening in your mouth.
 These x-rays can be easily emailed to any specialist or your insurance provider, if necessary.

 Communication- The most important part of your dental cleaning is the communication between you and your hygienist.
 You will always have the time to ask your questions and express your concerns or fears.
 This allows us to look after you properly and work with you to improve and maintain your dental health.
-The more you tell us the better we can help you.
+The more information that you tell us, the better we can help you.

 - Dental mirror.
 Dental mirrors make it easier for dental professionals to see into the mouth, especially in those hard-to-see areas near the back molars.
 The mirror is strategically used to bounce light into the mouth to help illuminate the mouth and make it easier to see problems such as calculus deposits and cavities.
 Mirrors may be disposable, or they may be reusable after being properly sterilized between patients.